nikolayg/nikgrozev-website/_posts/blog/2015-07-30-summary-of-the-oracle-jdk8-mooc.md

 [Fork Join framework](https://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html).
 The size of the thread pool is determined by the number of available processors, but could be overridden by setting a system property.

-Parallel streams can be created directly from collections through the <u>parallelStream</u> method .
+Parallel streams can be created directly from collections through the `parallelStream` method.
 Every stream can be made parallel or sequential with the respective stream methods.